Office of Intercultural Affairs

 Campus Events

-The Office of Intercultural Affairs works closely with student organizations, the Office of Student Engagement, Residence Life, Student Government Association, the Student Events Board, Starr Center, and Admissions to co-sponsor inclusive, educational, social, and cultural events for all to enjoy at WC.
+The Office of Intercultural Affairs works closely with student organizations, the Office of Student Engagement, Residence Life, Student Government Association, the Student Events Board, Starr Center, Admissions, Global Education Office, Affinity groups, and Athletics to co-sponsor inclusive, educational, social, and cultural events for all to enjoy at WC.
 Some of our favorite events include Diversity Week—a week of campus programming surrounding diversity, equity, and inclusion—Holi Festival of Colors and LatinX Heritage Month Celebration.